rust-lang/rfcs/text/1422-pub-restricted.md

         // What is reexported here?
         // Just `S4`?
         // Anything in `m` visible
-        //  to `n` (which is not consisent with the current treatment of `pub` by globs).
+        //  to `n` (which is not consistent with the current treatment of `pub` by globs).

         pub use m::*;